NON-STATE ACTORS IN EDUCATION

 Fee-setting: See Multi-level regulations.

 Admission selection and processes: No person shall be refused admission to any school on account of religion, race, ethnicity, language or political affiliation.
-No person shall be refused admission to any school on account of sex, except where such schools are historically non-coeducational.
+Discrimination by sex in the admissions process is only permitted in historically single-sex schools.

 Policies for vulnerable groups: No information was found.